======= ======= ====== ====== ====== ===== ==== ====== ====== ===== ==== ======= ======= ====== ====== ====== ===== ==== ====== ====== ===== ====

 These nights are filled with anxiety that makes you reassess your entire life on every fathomable level.
 Year after year, you encounter the Scaries-filled nights just knowing the real world is one sweaty night of sleep away.
 But the fact remains — some nights are Scarier than others.

 Honorable Mention: Bachelor Party Sundays

 You can no longer party like you could in college, but for that one weekend, you decided to party like you’re still an undergrad (with all of your undergrad friends).
-Shootin’ craps and passing around strippers like you just won the lotto, you’re going to blow a whole wad of cash on a bunch of intangible shit that you’ll never having anything to show for it.
+Shootin’ craps and passing around strippers like you just won the lotto, you’re going to blow a whole wad of cash on a bunch of intangible shit and you’ll never have anything to show for it.
 Yeah, it sucks.
 But luckily you’ll only have to do this once or twice a year.